Chitwan, Koshi and Kathmandu

 Although entirely land-locked, no other country on earth boasts such an incredible altitudinal range and the result is a bird list that totals well over 800 species, spanning everything from Great Hornbill and Indian Courser to Himalayan Cutia and Red- billed Blue Magpie.

-Limosa's Nepal itinerary is a 'classic', focusing on three of the country's very best wildlife areas and offering varied and rewarding birdwatching without the need for an arduous mountain trek.
+Limosa's Nepal itinerary focusses on three of the country's very best wildlife areas and offering varied and rewarding birdwatching without the need for an arduous mountain trek.

 Our tour is timed to coincide with the start of spring bird migration in Nepal.
 Although some wintering species will already have headed north, others will remain, and we also have the opportunity to see early arriving summer visitors.
 Add a host of exciting resident birds and, overall, we can expect to find around 300 species on this tour.
-There should also be some fantastic Asian mammals (seen more easily in March than earlier in the year) and a range of spectacular butterflies and colourful dragonflies.
+There should also be some fantastic Asian mammals and a range of spectacular butterflies and colourful dragonflies.

-We begin and end our holiday amid the moist hill forests of the Kathmandu Valley, where we will spend two full days exploring the slopes of Phulchowki mountain.
+We begin our holiday amid the moist hill forests of the Kathmandu Valley, where we explore the slopes of Phulchowki mountain.
 At 2,782m (c.9,100ft), this is a mere ‘hill’ by Nepalese standards but, if we have a clear day, we should able to enjoy our first views of the mighty Himalaya, soaring high above the clouds to the north.
 It takes a while to sink in: can they really be mountains we are looking at out there, above the clouds...........